2377 Appleside Boulevard

-Phase 2 includes plans to renovate the building as well as add bays for emergency equipment and apparatus storage.
-The fire district pursued and was awarded a federal grant to fund a portion of the project.
-However, the district was awarded only $750,000 of the $1,000,000 grant requested to help fund building renovations for a new fire station, after the limit for the grant was lowered.
-Thanks to a voter-approved fire levy lid lift in November 2017, the fire district has the funding for the estimated costs of renovating the building at 2377 Appleside Boulevard, as well as purchase items for live fire training, and replacement equipment and apparatus that is approaching the end of its usable life.
+The plan is to renovate the existing building, as well as add bays for emergency equipment and apparatus storage.
+The fire district pursued and was awarded a federal grant to fund a portion of the construction project.
+However, the district was awarded only $750,000 of the $1,000,000 grant requested after the limit for the grant was lowered.
+Voters approved a fire levy lid lift in November 2017, to fund the remainder of the estimated costs of renovating the building at 2377 Appleside Boulevard, as well as purchase items for live fire training, and replacement equipment and apparatus that is approaching the end of its usable life.

 The fire district bid the project early in 2018 and opened construction bids on March 20 for the $3.6 million project.
 The lowest bid came in at $1.1 million higher than the fire district’s budget.
 A strong economy has led to a construction boom across the state, and many capital projects like the fire station are coming in over budget.
 The Board of Fire Commissioners for Asotin County Fire District 1 decided to reject all bids at that time received for its station renovation project.